TheRestartProject/restarters.net/README.md

 with Discourse for community discussion and with Mediawiki for the community knowledgebase.

+## Develop using Docker and Docker Compose

+Currently only includes the Fixometer.

+1. First edit `/etc/hosts -> 127.0.0.1 restarters.test talk.restarters.test`
+2. Make sure you have Docker and Docker Compose installed.
+3. Copy `./compose/local/env` to `.env`.
+4. Edit .env and provide a valid value of `GOOGLE_API_CONSOLE_KEY`.
+5. `docker-compose up --build`

+You can then log in:
+- To the Fixometer at `http://restarters.test:8000` using an email of `jane@bloggs.net` and a password `passw0rd`.
+- To Mailhog (to see emails sent) at `http://restarters.test:8025/`

+If you change files locally, they will be picked up automatically.
+There may be a delay of a second or so for changes to the client code (e.g. a `.vue` or `.js` file).

 ## Installation

 See Installation Guidelines in the wiki.

 ### Basic setup

 This is currently assuming Debian / Ubuntu.
 Get in touch if you're trying on a different OS!

 #### Prerequisites